01-edu/public/subjects/devops/merge_two/README.md

 Create a file `merge_two.py` which will have a function named `merge_two()`.
 This function will accept one dictionary.
 It will prompt the user to create a new dictionary asking for keys and values.
+The function will always convert the `values` into integers.

 As a return it will create a third one which will be the merge of the two dictionaries and return it as a serialized JSON string.